Gobot1234/steam.py/docs/ext/commands/api.rst

 Variadic Positional
 ~~~~~~~~~~~~~~~~~~~~~

 - Values are passed as a :class:`tuple` of positional arguments that can be indefinitely long.
-This corresponds to a
+This corresponds to an
-  `*args` parameter in a function definition.
+  ``*args`` parameter in a function definition.

 Example: